- Wind: W–WSW (clean cross-shore); avoid N and E

-- Season: Spring to Summer
+- Season: Spring to Autumn

-- Skill: Beginner to advanced (great progression spot)
+- Skill: Intermediate to advanced (wave-focused)

 Victoria – Point Impossible Beach – Torquay